Digicreon/Dispak/README.md

 If you manage multiple projects with Dispak, the contents of all their `etc/xinetd` files will be copied in the `/etc/xinetd.d/dispak` file, hence the markers.

-If you need to generate the crontab file dynamically, you can create an `etc/xinetd.gen` file.
-This script will be executed (like other [generator scripts](##34-files-generation)) and its output will be used as the xinetd configuration content.
+If you need to generate the xinetd file dynamically, you can create an `etc/xinetd.gen` file.
+This script will be executed (like other [generator scripts](#34-files-generation)) and its output will be used as the xinetd configuration content.

 ### 3.9 Supervisor configuration

 You can add Supervisor configuration files in the `etc/supervisor/` directory.
 These files must have the extension `.conf`.
 Dispak will copy them to the `/etc/supervisor/conf.d` directory.
-This operation is done every time you install a new tagger version, so you just have to keep you configuration files up-to-date.
+This operation is done every time you install a new tagged version, so you just have to keep your configuration files up-to-date.
 The previous content is replaced by the new files' content.

 If a configuration file has the `.conf.gen` extension, it is considered as a file generator.
-This script will be executed (like other [generator scripts](##34-files-generation)) and its output will be used as the content of the destination file (which name will have the `.conf` extension).
+This script will be executed (like other [generator scripts](#34-files-generation)) and its output will be used as the content of the destination file (which name will have the `.conf` extension).

 ### 3.10 Systemd configuration

-You can add file in the `etc/systemd` directory, to add new services that will be managed by systemd.
+You can add files in the `etc/systemd` directory, to add new services that will be managed by systemd.

 For a simple service, the configuration file must have the `.service` extension.
 It will be copied to the `/etc/systemd/system` directory, the service will be enabled and started.

 For a target, you must have two files, one with the `.target` extension, the other with the `@.service` extension.
 They will also be copied to the `/etc/systemd/system` directory.
 Then the target will be enabled and started.

+If a file has the `.gen` extension (e.g. `myservice.service.gen`), it is considered as a file generator.
+This script will be executed (like other [generator scripts](#34-files-generation)) and its output will be used as the content of the unit file.
+If the generated output is empty, the service is not installed on the current machine.

 ### 3.11 Configuration file